 The Center for Engaged, Learning, Teaching & Scholarship provides a number of professional development programs for faculty and staff.

 This monthly newsletter shares the latest news, events, and programming related to engaged teaching and learning in the Center for Engaged, Learning, Teaching & Scholarship and across Loyola University Chicago.
 You can sign up for the newsletter.

-Spring 2022 Faculty Development Programming
+Summer 2022 Faculty Development Programming

 Certificate in Experiential Learning

 The CELTS offers a faculty certificate program for Loyola’s faculty to build strategies in teaching experiential learning courses.
 Faculty will be encouraged to engage in 6 workshops and as a culminating project, faculty will share a course syllabus including the experiential learning course elements.
 Upon completion of the series, faculty participants will:

 - earn a faculty development certificate in experiential learning,

 - be named a Community-Engaged Experiential Learning Scholar

 - Integrated Course Design - Wednesday, June 8th - 11:30am - 1pm